 He was preceded in death by his grandparents, Charles and Sena Koenig; Carl and Johanna Svensson; parents, Carroll and Ina Koenig; brother Wayne Koenig; infant child, Michael Koenig; nephew, Charles Jayson Cooley; brother in law, Neal Denney; parents in law, Vern and Mardell Denney.

 Memorials in Joel’s memory are preferred and may be directed to the Gospel Mission of Sioux City, Iowa, the Whiting Public Library or Whiting First Congregational Church U.C.C.

 Condolences may be left online for the family at www.rushfamilycareservice.com.

-To send flowers to Joel Ray Koenig's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joel Ray Koenig, please visit our floral store.